Welcome

 • April 2023

-• Prepared templates for most of Parts I and II
+• Prepared templates for most of Part I and Part II

 • Polished material on the efficient markets hypothesis